Benni1000/itemfilter/README.md

 itemfilter add command: /itemfilter add cobblestone .
 Now that cobblestone is in the filter you can enable the filter to stop collecting cobbelstones:
 /itemfilter status on .
 Now you could change the filter-mode to whitelist to only collect cobblestone and no other items: /itemfilter mode whitelist .

-###Additional-infos:###
-You can find the Sourcecode on Github: https://github.com/Benni1000/itemfilter feel free to create an pull request if you want an feature added, I will look into it!